SamAbderholden/Hackathon/README.md

 * [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) - Used for dynamic content on the website.
 The script `static/js/script.js` is included in the project.
 * [Python](https://www.python.org/) - The main programming language used to run the backend and map functionality.
 Key Python files include `server.py`, `get_map.py`, and several insurance provider scripts like `anthem.py`, `bcbs.py`, `cigna.py`, etc.
 * [Flask](http://flask.pocoo.org/) - A micro web framework written in Python for serving the web pages and handling backend logic.
 Flask is assumed to be part of `requirements.txt`.
-* [PHP](https://www.php.net/) - Used for server-side scripting. `getMap.php` indicates PHP is used in this project.
-* [Pandas](https://pandas.pydata.org/) - A Python library used for data manipulation and analysis, likely utilized in handling the `ProviderLocPhone.csv` within the `data files` directory.
 * [Geopy](https://geopy.readthedocs.io) - A Python library used for geocoding addresses into latitude and longitude and vice versa, likely essential for mapping functionalities in scripts like `get_map.py`.
 * [Folium](https://python-visualization.github.io/folium/) - A Python library used to create interactive leaflet maps.
 Its use suggests that the project generates dynamic maps, possibly rendered in `coveragemap.html` or served via Flask routes.

-Make sure to check `requirements.txt` for a full list of Python libraries used in this project, which might include Flask, Pandas, Geopy, Folium, and other dependencies critical to running the application.
+Make sure to check `requirements.txt` for a full list of Python libraries used in this project, which include Flask, Pandas, Geopy, and Folium.

-## Data Files

 The project uses various data files stored in the `data files` directory, including `ProviderLocPhone.csv` for provider information and `zipToLoc.txt` possibly for mapping ZIP codes to locations.